ssfsx17/ffpnp/Combat.md

 Sap - Lose an amount of HP equal to ten times your initiative.
 Magic Defense is not applied.

-Shell - Take half magical damage before Magic Defense is applied.
+Shell - Take half magical damage, after Magic Defense is applied.

 Silence - Unable to do anything that uses MP.